AbhiAgarwal/Trollefy/README.md

 A project that will allow hackathons to create a Trello account for each of its demoers.

-Takes in: JSON from Hackerleague or formatted in a similar way
+Input: JSON from Hackerleague or formatted in a similar way.<br>
 Output: Trello boards with all the projects from that Hackerleague or JSON file

 - Takes the Hackerleague API for current Hackathon projects